5 roads to a circular economy – Part II: Product as a service

 Just as farmers want a pest-free crop, what the company really needs is copies.
 The pesticides and the copiers are just the means.
 The photocopier example actually has a long history: photocopier manufacturers Xerox and Océ realized a long time ago that the photocopies were the actual product, and they started selling copies instead of copier machines.
 They still put a copier in the company, but the company only paid for the copies, not for the machines.
 This meant that companies no longer had to care whether they got a new or a refurbished machine.
 Indeed, Xerox and Océ started to refurbish used machines on a large scale, leading to significant cost savings and big benefits for the environment.

 This old and well-known example has since been copied by many businesses.
 In the nineties, we already made a database of such examples in a Product Service Systems project for the Dutch Government (download link at the bottom of this page).
-This database was later developed further in an EU-funded research project called Methodology For Product Service System Assessment or MEPSS (www.mepss.nl).
+This database was later developed further in an EU-funded research project called Methodology for Product Service System Assessment (MEPSS).
 This included the development of a comprehensive toolset.

 Some examples of a product as a service